Chinomnso-Okechukwu/Unit-3/Journal.md

 My inventory object is Foreign Exchange and my developer is Irvin.

 ### Reflection for February 11
--
+- I received an email from my client stating his need and his solution.

 ### Reflection for February 12
-- I spoke with my client and dveloper on how to move forward with our respective projects.
+- I spoke with my client and developer on how to move forward with our respective projects.

 ### Reflection for February 13
 - I learnt the use of ord().